Adult ADHD Treatment in New York City

 Who Do I See for Help with Focus or ADHD?

 Adults with ADHD often recall friends calling them “space cadets”.
 They were constantly losing their school supplies and forgetting things.
-Making friends was often difficult because they felt like the other kids played by rules they were never taught.
+Making friends was often difficult because they felt the other kids played by rules they had never been taught.

-As they moved through junior high and high school, their parents may have set a rigorous and disciplined schedule of studying and tutoring.
-Since they were very forgetful, they took copious notes in class and would keep lists of all of their “to-do” items.
+As they progressed through junior high and high school, their parents may have established a rigorous, disciplined study and tutoring schedule.
+Because they were very forgetful, they took extensive notes in class and kept lists of all their “to-do” items.

 They began earning good grades and were proud of their work ethic.
 But, they still couldn’t understand why it seemed to take so much more time to do their work than everyone else.

-They were often anxious and fearful of failing or embarrassing themselves, and they would spend a lot of time studying, worrying, and preparing.
+They were often anxious and fearful of failing or embarrassing themselves, and they spent significant time studying, worrying, and preparing.
 They performed well in high school and college and even went to graduate school, medical school or landed prestigious jobs.
 But it wasn’t done without a huge price to pay.

-They with pushed for many years and have achieved a lot of success in their careers.
+They have worked for many years and achieved significant success in their careers.
 And now, with a new promotion and extra responsibilities, they’re finding that their previous coping strategies are starting to fail and they need long-term solutions that will work.

-I’ve tried therapy for adult ADHD therapy before and it didn’t help.
+I’ve tried therapy for adult ADHD before, and it didn’t help.

 If you’ve tried therapy in the past, you may have been told that you had depression, OCD, or anxiety.
 Your previous therapists and psychiatrists probably attempted to treat your symptoms with antidepressants and benzodiazepines, but you found that these medications would often make things worse.
 You felt depressed, lethargic, and foggy.

-Even if you have anxiety or depression, it can sometimes feel like a chicken and the egg scenario because you’re not sure if your anxiety and depression are caused by underlying ADHD, or if your procrastination and disorganization are caused by depression or anxiety.
+Even if you have anxiety or depression, it can sometimes feel like a chicken-and-egg scenario because you’re not sure if your anxiety and depression are caused by underlying ADHD, or if your procrastination and disorganization are caused by depression or anxiety.

 You’re tired of treading water and feeling like you are always just on the verge of drowning from your obligations.
 You start with all the motivation in the world, but the new plans, calendars, and changes never seem to last.